BTCTrader/broker-api-docs/README.md

 * bid: Highest current bid
 * ask: Lowest current ask
 * open: Price of the opening trade on the current day
-* Average Price in the last 24 hours
+* average: Average Price in the last 24 hours

 ## Order Book